boondocking

 2. Solar panels

-To avoid bringing 1,000 batteries, equip your RV with solar panels to harness the power of the sun.
+To avoid bringing 1,000 batteries, equip your RV with solar panels to harness the sun’s power.
 This will allow you to recharge items as needed.

 3. Flashlights and Lanterns